5 tips for international students applying to university

 Leave plenty of room to ensure you get your study permit on time.

 Take note of deadlines in advance.
 Maybe you have stellar grades and would be admitted no problem, but if you miss the deadline to apply, or don’t submit all your documents—by the time you get yourself organized, the program might be full.
 This is especially true for very niche programs that are popular and have limited enrolment.

 Also leave yourself plenty of time to get any prerequisites you may be missing.
 For example, if you have your heart set on aerospace engineering, and you haven’t taken chemistry—you want to make sure you have time to get that chemistry prerequisite!

 As you narrow down the schools that seem right for you, it might help to hear what current international students have to say.

 Universities usually have testimonials from students, and you can often ask to get in touch with a student from your country, or a student in the program you’re interested in.
 They have great advice, and probably understand your perspective better than anyone.

 And when you become an international university student, consider sharing your experiences too!

-This is a great way to get to know the personality of a school.
+This is a great way to get to know a school.